Culture of Hong Kong: Society

-In Hong Kong, traditional Confucian-derived values such as "family solidarity", "courtesy" and "saving face" carry significant weight in the minds of the people.
-Hong Kong's mainstream culture is derived from and heavily influenced by the Cantonese from the neighbouring province of Guangdong ("Gwongdung" in Cantonese) and their culture, which is considerably different from those of other Han Chinese people.
-There are also small communities of Hakka, Hokkien, Teochew and Shanghainese people in Hong Kong.
+In Hong Kong, traditional Confucian-derived values such as "family solidarity", "courtesy", and "saving face" carry significant weight in the minds of the people.
+Hong Kong's mainstream culture is derived from – and heavily influenced by – the Cantonese from the neighbouring province of Guangdong ("Gwongdung" in Cantonese) and their culture, which is considerably different from those of other Han Chinese people.
+There are also small communities of Hakka, Hokkien, Teochew, and Shanghainese people in Hong Kong.

 Structurally, one of the first laws to define people's relationships was the Hong Kong Matrimonial Ordinance passed in 1972.
 The law set the precedent of banning concubinage and same sex marriages with a strict declaration for heterosexual relationships with one partner only.
-Other economic changes include families in need of assistance due to both parents working.
+Other economic changes included families in need of assistance due to both parents being in employment.
 In particular, foreign domestic helpers have become an integral part of the household since the 1970s.

 Architecture

-In terms of architecture, Hong Kong shows Cantonese, British, and indigenous influences.
-She has several styles of architecture, most notably Cantonese architecture and British architecture.
-The former is due to the presence of a large number of people with Cantonese ancestry, and the latter is most commonly seen in government buildings due to the British being the rulers of the city.
-Hong Kong's indigenous peoples also have their own styles, namely walled villages and pang uk.
-The major architectural styles that can be found in Hong Kong include:
+In terms of architecture, Hong Kong showcases Cantonese, British, and indigenous influences.
+The two dominant styles are Cantonese architecture and British architecture.
+The former's popularity is stems from the presence of a large number of residents with Cantonese ancestry, whilst the latter is most commonly seen on government buildings due to British rule of the colony.
+Hong Kong's indigenous peoples also have their own styles, namely walled villages, and stilt houses built on water (pang uk).
+The major architectural styles found in Hong Kong include:

-A Mazu temple in Shek Pai Wan; It clearly shows traits of classical Lingnan style - pale colour, rectangular structures, use of reliefs, among others.

-Tsang Tai Uk in Shatin; It is also a distinctively Lingnan (Cantonese) building, being a wok yi uk.

-Main building of University of Hong Kong; Being a former British colony, Hong Kong naturally has a lot of British architecture, especially in government buildings.

-Tong laus in Mongkok; While tong laus can be seen throughout Lingnan, they are especially common in Hong Kong.
+Tong laus in Mongkok.
+Whist tong laus can be seen throughout Lingnan, they are especially common in Hong Kong.

-Wing Lung Wai, a walled village in Kam Tin; Hong Kong indigenous people built walled villages to protect themselves from rampant privates between 15th to 19th century.

-Pang uk in Tai O; Pang uks were built by Tanka people, who had the traditions of living above water and regarding it as an honour.
+Pang uk in Tai O; Pang uks were built by the Tanka people, who had the tradition of living above water, and regarding it as an honour.

 The Chi Lin Nunnery adopted Tang-style architecture.

-Hong Kong also contained some Chinese Renaissance style architectures such as King Yin Lei at 45 Stubbs Road, and St Mary's Church of Sheng Kung Hui (Anglican Communion) in Hong Kong Island.
+Hong Kong also contains some Chinese Renaissance style architecture, such as King Yin Lei on 45 Stubbs Road, and St. Mary's Church of Sheng Kung Hui (Anglican Communion) on Hong Kong Island.